stevemussmann/GTseqTools/README.md

 * **-z / --snppit:** (under development) Prints a file in snppit format (-Z option is also required for snppit conversion as specified above).

 ## Outputs
-Outputs retain the input file (-x / --infile) base name, but change the output file extension depending upon format.
-Most file conversions result in a single file.
+* Most outputs retain the input file (-x / --infile) base name, but change the output file extension depending upon format.
+The Colony format is an exception, because the Colony output will always be named `colony2.dat`.
+* Most file conversions result in a single file.
 Examples of exceptions include Plink and Structure format.
 The Structure conversion creates a .distructLabels.txt file which contains a list of population numbers and their associated population names.
 This file can be input into [distruct](https://rosenberglab.stanford.edu/distruct.html), or used in the [CLUMPAK](http://clumpak.tau.ac.il/) pipeline for visualizing outputs of the program [Structure](https://web.stanford.edu/group/pritchardlab/structure.html).
-File formats are output with the file extensions in the table below.
-Population maps are also provided for the Coancestry, Genepop, and NewHybrids formats.
+* Population maps are also provided for the Coancestry, Genepop, and NewHybrids formats.
 These provide you with the order of the samples as they appear in the converted genotype files, as well as the population for each individual (pulled from the 'Population ID' column in your input file).
 The Sequoia option will output the life history file that is required for this program (i.e., `sequoia.lh.txt`).
+* File formats are output with the file extensions in the table below:

 <div align="center">